 Loch Diabaigas Àirde

-I did not linger on the top of the bealach, though the wind seemed determine to follow me.
+I did not linger at the top of the pass, though the wind seemed determine to follow me.
 The road emerged from the actual pass to cling to the top of a vertiginous slope, looking down on Loch Diabaigas Àirde far below.
 The descent from this point was steep but the wind insisted on helping, shoving me hard in the small of my back until I slipped into the lee of the hills.

 When I’d descended far enough that I wasn’t at risk of being bowled over, busting my knee or going for a plummet, I took the chance to properly enjoy my surroundings.
 In truth the road down from the pass was spectacular.
 It was also less steep than its bridle road predecessor, which dropped more quickly down the steep slope below.
 This was one occasion where I was happy to stick with the ‘new’ route.

 Taking a hard left turn around the end of the loch, the road dropped to run alongside Loch Diabaigas Àirde (‘high Loch Diabaig’).
 This was a freshwater loch, not to be confused with the sea loch Loch Diabaig, which is a limb of Loch Torridon.
 The village of Diabaig sat between the two and was where I was heading next.
+Technically, it’s actually two settlements, Upper Diabaig and Lower Diabaig but the former was a singular farmstead by the loch.

 I rather enjoyed my Lochside amble even if the wind kept up a diminished barrage — even with the shelter of the hills, it was turning the ripples on Loch Diabaigas Àirde into small but definite breaking waves.

-Lower Diabiag was lovely, if remote, but the road into it became a steep decline with a gradient approaching 25%.
+Lower Diabaig was lovely, if remote, but the road into it became a steep decline with a gradient approaching 25%.
 This was a challenge as my knee is not a big fan of protracted descents and I had to go slowly if I wanted to reach the bottom unscathed.
 I was sufficiently preoccupied with not having reason to keel over screaming about the terrible pain that I neglected to take any photos there.
 Unforgivable, I know.

 Coastal Footpath to Redpoint